Forricide/still-feel-alive/Chapter 5.md

 Now that she has a moment to think, she notices that the rumbling sound from earlier is a bit louder.
 Music, maybe.
 And given the other buildings she'd seen on the street...
 "A dance club, maybe?"

 The woman still doesn't look happy, but her expression shifts more towards frustration than... whatever that had been.
 "You're in the Palanquin.
-I'm not sure how you got up here, but I'm going to have to have a talk with Newter."
+I'm not sure how you got up here, but I've got a bad feeling I'm going to have to have a talk with Newter."

 "The...
 Palanquin?
 Newter?
 Is this Brockton Bay?"